celery/celery/docs/userguide/tasks.rst

         current task.
 If using version one of the task protocol the chain tasks will be in ``request.callbacks`` instead.

+.. versionadded:: 5.2

+:properties: Mapping of message properties received with this task message
+             (may be :const:`None` or :const:`{}`)

 Example
 -------